microsoft/onnxruntime-training-examples/distilbert-finetune/README.md

 # DistilBERT Fine-tuning Demo

-This demo will show how to use ACPT along with accelerators such as onnxruntime training (through ORTModule) and DeepSpeed to fine-tune a DistilBERT model on the SQuAD dataset from the Huggingface Datasets library.
+This demo will show how to use ACPT (Azure Container for PyTorch) along with accelerators such as onnxruntime training (through ORTModule) and DeepSpeed to fine-tune a DistilBERT model on the SQuAD dataset from the Huggingface Datasets library.

 ## Background

-DistilBERT is a transformers based language model that has been pre-trained on a large corpus of text data.
+[DistilBERT](https://huggingface.co/docs/transformers/model_doc/distilbert) is a transformers based language model that has been pre-trained on a large corpus of text data.
 It can be fine-tuned for task such as question-answer where it reads a context paragraph and given a question it will answer based on the context.

-In this demo, we will fine-tune DistilBERT using the SQuAD dataset from the Huggingface Datasets library.
+In this demo, we will fine-tune DistilBERT using the [SQuAD](https://huggingface.co/datasets/squad) dataset from the Huggingface Datasets library.
 We will use ACPT to create our training environment and leverage some of the training acceleration technologies it offers.

 ## Set up